 Sophisticated and Diverse Economy

 Australia: A diversified, services-based economy

-Australia’s services sector (excluding construction) accounts for three-quarters of real gross value added (GVA).
-The country’s sophisticated financial and insurance services industry is the largest contributor to its economy, generating 9.4 per cent of total GVA.
-Other top sectors include construction, health care and social assistance, professional, scientific and technical services, manufacturing and mining.
+Australia’s economy is dominated by the services sector, which accounts for more than 75 per cent of real gross value added (GVA).
+Within the services sector the largest contributor to GVA is financial and insurance services, which generates 9.5 per cent of total GVA.
+Other top contributors include construction, health care and social assistance, professional, scientific and technical services, mining and manufacturing.

 Economic Resilience – Real GDP Growth

 The Australian economy remains resilient, sustained by sound macroeconomic policies, strong institutions and solid trade ties with the Asia-Pacific region.
 Growing more than three per cent on average each year since 1992, Australia is the only major developed economy to have recorded no annual recessions from 1992 to 2018 and is now in its 28th year of consecutive growth.
 The Australian economy's resilience is sustained by robust policy frameworks, strong institutions, sophisticated financial systems, an attractive investment environment and deep trade ties with the Asian region.